Dr Gameli Kodzo Tordzro

 - Artist in Residence (Culture, Literacies, Inclusion & Pedagogy)

-In April 2014 he was awarded an AHRC PhD Scolarship under the Researching Multilingually at Borders of Language, The Body Law and the State (RM Borders) Research Project.
-Gameli set up Ha Orchestra; the first symphonic African Orchestra in Scotland in June 2014 as part of the cultural festival of the Glasgow 2014 Commonwealth Games.
-He led the Orchestra made up of African migrant musicians living in Europe and Scottish musicians to perform his compositions in all the major festival venues including Glasgow Green, The Kelvingrove Band Stand, The Merchant's Square and BBC at The Quay.
+In April 2014 I received an AHRC PhD Scolarship under the Researching Multilingually at Borders of Language, The Body Law and the State (RM Borders) Research Project.
+As part of my Doctoral research, I set up Ha Orchestra; the first symphonic African Orchestra in Scotland in June 2014 through a Creative Scotland and Glasgow Life Glasgow 2014 Cultral Grant.
+I led the Orchestra made up of African migrant musicians living in Europe and Scottish musicians to perform my new compositions in all the major festival venues including Glasgow Green, The Kelvingrove Band Stand, The Merchant's Square and BBC at The Quay.
 The Orchestra's first music video was filmed at the University of Glasgow.

-Gameli was appointed the first Artistic Director of Pan Arican Arts Scotland in 2006 where he set up a number of African arts project initiatives including the the Adinkra Creative links workshops programme for schools and community groups, The Hesu African-Celtic fusion Band, Sima Fashions and the Glasgow Higlife Band.
-He also poduced a three episode life stories documenatary films 'Our Stories' on the lifes stories of three creative artists of African African and Caribbean community in Glasgow: 'Tawona's Story, on Tawona Sitholé 'Clares's Story' on Clare Robertson and 'Graham's Story' on Clr.
+I was appointed the first Artistic Director of Pan Arican Arts Scotland in 2006 where to develop the artistic programme.
+As part of this, I set up a number of African arts project initiatives including the the Adinkra Creative links workshops programme for schools and community groups including The Hesu African-Celtic fusion Band, Sima Fashions and the Glasgow Higlife Band.
+I also poduced a three-episode Life Stories documenatary films 'Our Stories' on the lifes stories of three creative artists of African African and African-Caribbean community in Glasgow: 'Tawona's Story, on Tawona Sitholé 'Clares's Story' on Clare Robertson and 'Graham's Story' on Clr.
 Graham Cambell.

-Gameli is a total creative artist working in music, theatre, fashion and film to produce drawing on his African tradition.
-As a documentary film maker, Gameli has directed and produced many research documentary films inclusing 'Music Across Borders' (2016) 'Broken World, Broken Word' (2017), 'Gedzem Kutrikuku' (2018).
-On his PhD gradiation day he wore a kilt made from the colourful Ghanaian hand woven kente fabric he designed and self-made specially for the ocassion.
-He is currently working on a number of projects including the audio book of the Worriors Who Do Not Fight by Alison Phipps and Tawona Sithole, and the documentary film of the funeral of Torgbui Nyaho Tamakloe V the Anlo Ewe traditional War Lord and King of Whuti, in Ghana.
+I work interdsciplinarily in creative arts in music, theatre, fashion and film to produce, drawing on my African hertage specifically my Anlo Ewe tradition.
+As a documentary film maker, I have directed and produced many research documentary films inclusing 'Music Across Borders' (2016) 'Broken World, Broken Word' (2017), 'Gedzem Kutrikuku' (2018).
+On my PhD graduation day I wore my first self-made kilt made from the colourful Ghanaian hand woven kente fabric which I designed specially for the ocassion.

 Gameli Tordzro's research interests is in story and interaction; how the various storytelling crafts of theatre, film, music, fashion clothing and textile create human interaction and are generative of transformative human and social values.